jkenlooper/puzzle-massive/_infra/acceptance/README.md

 # Acceptance Environment and Terraform Workspace

 The acceptance environment is used to verify that everything looks good when using a recent copy of the production data.
+A less than 24 hour old db.dump.gz will need to be added at the `_infra/acceptance/db.dump.gz` path.
+This should be taken from the production environment.
+A recent copy of the Puzzle Massive resources directory should also be available and can be synchronized after the acceptance environment is provivisioned.

 Use the helper script for running the normal terraform commands.
 These should be ran from the `_infra/` directory since that is where the `.tf` files are